OleksandrNarizhnyi/DiplomProject/README.md

 Booking 🏠

 🚀 Project Overview
 Booking is a fully functional backend for a rental property management system built with Django.
-It supports listing management, bookings, reviews, user roles, filtering, JWT authentication, REST API, testing, and deployment with Docker and MySQL.
-The project is designed to handle real estate rentals efficiently, with features for both landlords and tenants.
+It supports listing management, bookings, reviews, user roles, filtering, JWT authentication, REST API, testing, and deployment with Docker and MySQL/SQLite.
+The platform enables landlords and tenants to manage real estate rentals efficiently.

 ✨ Main Features